Guatemala Highland Value Chain Alliance

 The Guatemala Highland Value Chain Development Alliance brought together world-class expertise on sustainable agriculture, poverty alleviation and agribusiness with market demand and technical assistance to improve small-scale vegetable production and benefit rural communities in the region of Sololá, Guatemala.

-This innovative partnership focuses on building transparent and equitable business relationships between transnational corporations and 3000 small-scale producers in Guatemala’s highlands.
-Through this engagement, the farmers expect to increase productivity, gain access to stable markets, diversify production, and increase participation and leadership of women.
+This innovative partnership focused on building transparent and equitable business relationships between transnational corporations and 3,000 small-scale producers in Guatemala’s highlands.
+Through this engagement, the farmers increased productivity, gained access to stable markets, diversified production and increased participation and leadership of women.